GastonMontes/GMSimplePlayer/README.md

 ## Author

-gastonmontes@hotmail.com, gmontes@tbxnet.com
+Gaston Montes, gastonmontes@hotmail.com

 ## License

-GMSimplePlayer is available under the MIT license.
+GMSimplePlayer is available under the BSD license.
 See the LICENSE file for more info.